TREQA/Serenity-BrowserStack-TestRail/README.md

 In order to run with selenium grid, make sure the `webdriver.remote.url=` & `webdriver.remote.driver` are not commented out in the serenity.properties file.

+#TestRail Integration
+TestRail integration is done through the contents of the TestRail package (provided classes), as well as the CucumberHooks and TestRailRule classes which can be found in the Utils package.

+To adapt the integration to your TestRail Project please modify the TestRailRule class (addPlanEntry method) with your information.

+##Linking cases
+In order to link a Scenario to a testcase in TestRail use the following annotation format: @TestRailId-### where "###" is replaced with the ID of the testcase within TestRail.

+##Variables that need to be present in the gradle.properties file:
+`testRailUser`
+`testRailPassword`
+`testRailURL`